Russia, China veto U.N. Security Council resolution on Syria

 It was the third time that Russia, a key ally of the Syrian government, and China have used their veto power to block resolutions designed to pressure Syrian President Bashar al-Assad and halt the 16-month conflict that has killed thousands.

-With the mandate for a U.N. observer mission in Syria set to expire at midnight Friday, Western states that pushed the resolution to renew the operation under a threat of sanctions against Damascus reacted angrily to the vetoes.
+Western states that pushed the resolution reacted angrily to the Russian and Chinese vetoes.

 "The effect of their actions is to protect a brutal regime.
 They have chosen to put their national interests ahead of the lives of millions of Syrians," Britain's U.N. ambassador, Mark Lyall Grant, told the 15-member Security Council after the vote.